tibs/what/readme.rst

 The way I use it is to keep a copy of ``what.py`` in my Dropbox folder, with the ``what.txt`` file that defines the events next to it.
 This gives me a crude way of having the event information available on multiple computers.
+That is also why it is one monolithic script, instead of being nicely arranged as a proper package.

+The script runs on Linux and Mac, and should run on Windows (although I've not necessarily tested it there since Windows 98).
+It is written to use Python 2 because of the original limitations of the computers it was used on (see the aforesaid mention of Windows, in particular).
+However, it *should* be Python 3 compatible.

 Usage
 =====
 ::